nabeelbinriaz/Movie-Recommender-System/README.md

 # Conclusion:
 This Movie Recommender System makes the movie-watching experience more enjoyable and convenient.
 By providing personalized recommendations based on the content of a single movie, it simplifies the decision-making process for users, helping them discover new movies they're likely to enjoy.
 Feel free to explore and implement this system to enhance user engagement and satisfaction in your movie platform.
+I have also provided the dataset link in the notebook.
 For detailed usage instructions, refer to the documentation in the project's codebase.
 Enjoy your movie recommendations! 🍿🎬